Disordered Supersolids in the Extended Bose-Hubbard Model: Discussion

 We have used quantum Monte Carlo to study the extended Bose-Hubbard model with disorder on the simple cubic lattice.
 We have computed the finite temperature phase diagram at fixed chemical potential.
-We find that phase separation dominates the low temperature part of the phase diagram in the absence of disorder.
-This contrasts with previous work where no phase separation was found \cite{yamamoto:2009}.
-We have also found that increasing disorder tends to suppress phase separation.
-The quantum critical point expected between the solid and supersolid was not found because of an incipient phase separated state similar to results found in the Fermi-Hubbard model \cite{galanakis:2011}.
-Overall our results show that disorder and thermal fluctuations favor the supersolid phase, in contrast to lower dimensions where disorder suppresses the supersolid \cite{imry:1975}.
-Our results show that in 3D the supersolid should be more robust.
+We find that disorder lowers the maximum critical temperature of the supersolid.
+But our results show that disorder and thermal fluctuations still allow the supersolid phase, in contrast to lower dimensions where disorder suppresses the supersolid \cite{imry:1975}.
+We have also found that in a narrow parameter regime, the critical temperature of the supersolid is actually enhanced by disorder where the disorder opens percolating pathways to strengthen superfluidity.
+Overall, our results show that in 3D the supersolid is more robust than in lower dimensions \cite{sengupta:2005}.